Aarif1430/myblog/src/posts/2020-07-09-double-pendlum/double_pendlum.md

 dateUpdated: "2020-07-06"
 title: "Chaos system using double pendlum experiment"
 author: "Aarif Malik"
-description: "Chaotic system is exteremely sensitive to initial conditions.
-A chaotic system is not actually random "
+description: "Chaos is a tricky thing to define.
+Chaotic system is exteremely sensitive to initial conditions. chaotic systems are distinguished by sensitive dependence on initial conditions."
 category: "Nature"
 featured: "./images/pendlum.png"
 tags: